-- England and Wales remain a single legal jurisdiction with a common court system and common court procedures.
+- 1. England and Wales remain a single legal jurisdiction with a common court system and common court procedures.
 Public and private law child cases are heard in the Family Court and the FPR 2010 apply.
 With a few minor exceptions the Adoption and Children Act 2002 applies in Wales as it does in England.
 Again with one or two small exceptions all but Part 3 of the Children Act 1989 applies in Wales as it does in England.
-Thus the law in relation to public214 and private law orders made under the Adoption and Children Act 2002 and the Children Act 1989 is the same in Wales as it is in England. - 2.
+Thus the law in relation to public224 and private law orders made under the Adoption and Children Act 2002 and the Children Act 1989 is the same in Wales as it is in England. - 2.
 However, Part 3 of the Children Act 1989 was repealed in Wales by the Social Services and Well-being (Wales) Act 2014 (hereafter referred to as the 2014 Act).
-The 2014 Act came into force215 in April 2016.
+The 2014 Act came into force225 in April 2016.
 The 2014 Act created a new statutory scheme which governs the provision of social care in Wales and the manner in which social services functions are delivered by Welsh local authorities.
 Social care in Wales is fully devolved. - 3.
 The statutory scheme created by the 2014 Act is to be read as a whole.
 Within that scheme there are specific provisions setting out the duties and powers that a Welsh local authority has in relation to looked after children.
 Those include the duty and power to accommodate a child (S76 & 78 of the 2014 Act), the manner in which a looked after child is to be placed by a local authority (S81 of the 2014 Act), the duties and powers a Welsh local authority has to care leavers (S103-115 of the 2014 Act) and the statutory requirements which need to be satisfied by a Welsh local authority before holding a child in Welsh secure accommodation (S119 of the 2014 Act). - 4.
 The Family Court is thus most likely to note the divergence of the law in relation to children in England and Wales when considering care planning for a child in public law proceedings.
 However, that is not the only difference.
 There are differences in relation to Special Guardianship orders and in relation to Adoption Orders. - 5.
-This chapter intends to:- - (a) set out briefly the evolution and impact of Devolution on areas of law effecting the Family Court; - (b) summarise the case law which establishes the courts' expectation of practitioners when dealing with devolved areas of law; - (c) explain how devolved law effects the policy landscape in Wales; - (d) set out the main areas of Welsh "family" law which differ from English law; and
+This chapter intends to: - set out briefly the evolution and impact of Devolution on areas of law effecting the Family Court; - ii. summarise the case law which establishes the courts' expectation of practitioners when dealing with devolved areas of law; - explain how devolved law effects the policy landscape in Wales; iii. - set out the main areas of Welsh "family" law which differ from English law; iv. and v. conclude with the recognition and enforcement of public law and private law orders made in relation to a child by the Family Court sitting in Wales.

-$^{^{214}}$ Except for secure accommodation orders 215 Save for those matters covered by Commencement Orders 1 & 2
+225 Save for those matters covered by Commencement Orders 1 & 2.